ssoudan/sapiens/README.md

 More seriously, this code allows chatGPT-generated code to be executed, you might want to consider some sandboxing before running it on your machine.

+## Tools

+- SandboxedPython: execute Python code in a (not so) sandboxed environment
+- Hue: TBD

 ## Usage

 `.env` file with: